 It’s like a surge protector, as it offers protection against power surges.
 It also maintains a continuous voltage fed to the computer during temporary voltage reductions, such as a brownout.

 Also called as a “line conditioner”, it can combine the power for the entire rack into a single cable.
 Power conditioners are beneficial especially to your equipment, as it extends their shelf life and would make them own a better performance.

 WE RECOMMEND: Furman M-8X2 Merit Series 8 Outlet Power Conditioner

-Tangled cables are inevitable, especially if you have a lot of recording studio equipment lying around.
+Tangled cables are inevitable, especially if you have a lot of recording equipment lying around.
 As someone that works for long hours inside a studio, it would really hurt your eyes to see the back of your rack dominated by a lot of cables.
 This is where snake cable comes in.